Action research. Informed teaching. Creative practice. New knowledge.

 90% of CMDC graduates, with a B.A. in Digital Technology and Culture, find gainful employment in Vancouver, and Clark County, Washington, and Portland, Oregon.
 Graduates buy homes and cars.
 They contribute to the economic development of our region.
 Other graduates elect to pursue graduate studies.
 Georgetown University, Carnegie Mellon University, Simon Fraser University, University of California, Portland State University, and University of Washington have accepted program graduates, often with full scholarships.
 These results are, according to hooks, transformational, empowering students by their engagement in the process of their education and life.

 Additionally, students often work on projects with community connections, engaged in hands-on learning by doing.
 As a result, students become engaged community members, program advocates, put learned knowledge and skills into practice via civic engagement, often directed toward social justice and diversity.
+Learn more about student course projects here.

 My student evaluations are consistently high, often above the department mean.
 In their evaluations, students comment positively on my availability and willingness to help them master material, the usefulness of my assignments and projects, and my constructive approach.
 Noteworthy is that students rank me highly as being respectful and fair, despite feeling my courses are demanding.